 • Level 2 describes an “intermediate level of cyber hygiene” that begins implementing NIST SP 800-171 requirements to secure CUI.

-• Level 3 raises the bar to “good cyber hygiene,” which includes implementing all NIST SP 800-171 security requirements with additional standards all under a company-wide management plan.
+• Level 3 raises the bar to “good cyber hygiene,” which includes implementing all NIST SP 800-171 security requirements with additional standards under a company-wide management plan.

 Legislation has finally caught up with CUI, providing standardized guidelines for assessment and uniform, transparent systems like those outlined in the CUI Program to safeguard and disseminate this information.
 In addition, CMMC regulations have finally tightened the reins, providing the regulatory controls to ensure this unclassified yet potentially sensitive data is handled safely today.